A Note About "Voluntourism"

 So…what is voluntourism?

-HEFY’s unapologetic mission is to change lives through service – by that we mean the lives of our Builders (teenagers) as well as the lives of those we serve.
-We have learned over the years that it’s a symbiotic relationship; unless our project is truly sustainable and has long-term impact for good on the community, it does not have the life-changing effect on our Builders that we promise.
+Humanitarian Experience’s unapologetic mission is to change lives through service—by that we mean the lives of our Builders (teenagers) as well as the lives of those we serve.
+We have learned over the years that this is a symbiotic relationship; unless our project is truly sustainable and has long-term impact for good on the community, it does not have the life-changing effect on our Builders that we promise.

 Unfortunately, an ugly term has grown up in academia over the last ten years known as “voluntourism.”
 It is used derisively to refer to people who perform humanitarian work as a mechanism to boost their own image, or to those who go into poor communities just to take pictures without ever getting to know the people they serve.
 It also refers to those who work on projects that are completely unsustainable or worse, detrimental, to the locals, in order to gain the admiration of others.
 And sometimes, it just refers to people who have never thought about the repercussions of their efforts or taken the time to understand what they are doing.

-Over the years, HEFY has begun to take a very close look at the impact of our projects.
+Over the years, Humanitarian Experience has begun to take a very close look at the impact of our projects.
 We continue to learn what it means to be responsible humanitarians, and as we learn, we teach those lessons to our Builders.
 We consider important questions such as:

 • Are we creating an over-reliance on our volunteers?